wp-plugins/skype-online-status/readme.txt

      - Get XML online status (and local time?)

 Know bugs:
-     - (Since 2.6.1.0 no known bugs yet, please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") )
+     - (Since 2.6.1.1 no known bugs yet, please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") )

 Know issues:
-     - The javascript provided by Skype that detects if Skype is installed, does not work properly on Linux.
-It defaults to displaying a download popup even if Skype is installed on the visitors computer when a Skype button is clicked.
-Hopefully, Skype will fix this some day :(
+     - The javascript provided by Skype that detects whether Skype is (client side) installed, does not work properly on Linux.
+It defaults to displaying a download popup even if Skype is installed on the visitors computer after the Skype button is clicked.
+Hopefully, Skype will fix this some day :/

 == Revision History ==

+[2008-06-16] version 2.6.1.1: automatic blog language detection for status text, some small bugfixes + complete removal button

 [2008-06-04] version 2.6.1.0: added simple widget, removed built-in update checker (redundant since WP2.5 auto-update), some bugfixes and code improvements, add your own download link